TrevCan/trevcan.github.io/articles/hdd-real-unmount.md

 	notify-send "$ dmenuumount" "Power removed from ${1}.
 You may disconnect it now."
 ```

-the important part is `hdparm -Y "$1"`. `-Y` means put the device in the
+the important part is `hdparm -Y "$1"`.
+This flag `-Y` (yes, capital Y) means
+put the device in the
 lowest possible power mode.
 It will still be listed under `lsblk` but it will turn
 on once you actually want to mount it. the `"$1"` is the path for the device, e.g.
 `/dev/sde`.

 As noted before, you must be root.
-BE SURE to check the device, since running this
+**BE SURE to check the device, since running this **
-command on the root, home or boot partition can fuck up your system!
+**command on any devices you are using could fuck up the system!**

 questions ? [contact](contact.html) me.